 All about Oak

 Oak flooring is arguably the most popular type of hardwood on the planet and has been used in homes for hundreds of years.
-There are also dozens of different species of from Bur to Live Oaks although there are generally only two types of Oak flooring you’ll need to concern yourself with are Red and White Oak.
+There are also dozens of different species from Bur to Live Oaks.
+Although there are generally only two types of Oak flooring you’ll need to concern with which are Red and White Oak.

 Red Oak is lighter in tone and can be less expensive than White Oak, but not as durable overall.
 White Oak is better with moisture and rot, however, and a better option if you have large pets or are concerned about dents and dings.

 When you want a light style of wood flooring, Maple is an ideal choice.
 This fine-grained wood can have curly patterns with wavy or straight grains.
 While there are several species of Maple Trees as well, only harder trees like a Sugar Maple or Black Maple is used in flooring for obvious reasons.